Rosalie Ham: Early life and education

+In 1996, after working as a nurse for 21 years, she graduated from RMIT with an Advanced Diploma of Arts in Professional Writing and Editing, following it up with a Master of Arts in Creative Writing in 2007.

+Early career

+Ham worked as a nurse for twenty-one years until October 2005, when the nursing home she worked at closed down.

+Writing career

 Stage and radio plays

 After completing her secondary education, Ham travelled overseas and on her return took admission in Deakin University (then Victoria College).
 She completed a Bachelor of Education majoring in Drama and Literature in 1989.
 On the request of her friend, she started writing stage and radio plays.
 She wrote four plays but soon find out that "(she) didn't want to write plays because I didn't like the theatre thing".

-RMIT and accidental novelist
+"Accidental novelist"

 Ham has described herself as an "accidental novelist".
 In 1996, she enrolled in the writing programme of RMIT University but on her arrival she found that it was already full.
 As she was leaving, novelist Antoni Jach advised her to take a novel course instead.
 In novel-writing class, she got an assignment of "a 500-word synopsis of her book", which she recalled "I had an idea and started writing it.
 Then you had to hand in 3,000 words, and then you had to hand in 10,000 words, and I had 30,000 words.
 It was only three weeks before I realised that this was the best 'accident' that had ever occurred to me."
 Ham completed this novel in three years.
 She graduated from RMIT with an Advanced Diploma of Arts in Professional Writing and Editing in 1996, and a Master of Arts in Creative Writing in 2007.